 Which is the Best Business Tablet?

-There’s no shortage of tablets out there, but not all are created equal – and they certainly aren’t the best for serious business users.
+There’s no shortage of tablets out there, but not all are created equal – and they certainly aren’t all suitable for serious business users.
 We’ve picked out a selection of the best below:

-- Apple iPad Air – A compromise compare to the Pro, but an excellent tablet
+- Apple iPad Air – A compromise compared to the iPad Pro, but an excellent tablet with even more portability

 Any of these tablets would be a great choice for business use.
 But, with prices running higher than a standard consumer model, it's worth being extra canny with your money.
 Below, we explain the pros and cons of each of these models.